rvt/bbq-controller/README.md

 [![Build Status](https://api.travis-ci.org/rvt/bbq-controller.svg?branch=master)](https://www.travis-ci.org/rvt/bbq-controller)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-# bbq-controller
+# Design Goal
-Fuzzy logic based BBQ controller
+A small hand-held battery operated smoker temperature controller that can run stand alone with minimal needed configuration needed to allow for oscillation free temperature control.
+OO... and it should also be possible to control and monitor over wifi, but that is optional.

-### Currently under heavy development
+# Currently under heavy development
 * Test digital thermometer max31855
-* Test PWM fan control
 * Implement Farenheit display

+# Featues
 A Fuzzy logic based BBQ controller based on Fuzzy Logic with the following features:

 * Oled display of temperature readout, setting and fan speed